What the Hell is a Sin-Eater?

 It is November and that means one thing – NOIRVEMBER

-Hopefully you are all snuggled up every night with a bottle of bourbon, a carton of cigarettes and the lights out ready for your favourite Film Noir movie.
+Hopefully you are all snuggled up every night with a bottle of bourbon, a carton of cigarettes (yes, even the non-smokers!) and the lights out ready for your favourite Film Noir movie.
 Let’s begin exploring Film Noir and why it continues to dazzle movie-lovers.

 What is Film Noir?